Hyperbolic models for CAT(0) spaces: Curtain boundaries

 More explicitly, the Morse boundary consists of the points in $\cal B$ that are represented by rays that cross an infinite $L$--chain \emph{at a uniform rate}.

-\begin{remark} In \cite{cashen:quasiisometries}, Cashen exhibited two quasiisometric CAT(0) spaces whose Morse boundaries, with the subspace topologies inherited from the respective visual boundaries, are not homeomorphic.
+\begin{remark} In \cite{cashen:quasiisometries}, Cashen exhibits two quasiisometric CAT(0) spaces whose Morse boundaries, with the subspace topologies inherited from the respective visual boundaries, are not homeomorphic.
 As the curtain boundary $\mathcal{B}$ contains the Morse boundary as a subspace, it cannot be preserved by quasiisometries. \end{remark}

-\begin{remark} In \cite{murray:topology}, Murray showed that the Morse boundary is dense $\partial X$ with respect to the cone topology whenever $X$ admits a proper cocompact group action.
+\begin{remark} In \cite{murray:topology}, Murray shows that the Morse boundary is dense in $\partial X$ with respect to the cone topology whenever it is nonempty and $X$ admits a proper cocompact group action.
 In particular $\cal B$ is dense in $\partial X$ in this case. \end{remark}